-Q. Can my employer bring me back to work with restrictions?
+Can my employer bring me back to work with restrictions?

-A. Sometimes, your employer will bring you back to work with restrictions.
+In Michigan, though it is not the workers’ compensation responsibility for your employer to bring you back to work, sometimes, your employer will bring you back to work with restrictions.
 This is called “favored work” or “reasonable employment.”
 Your employer does not have to pay you any wage loss benefits if this occurs.

 Reasonable employment is work within your capacity to perform that poses no danger to your health and safety, and that is within a reasonable distance from your home.
 Reasonable employment is not limited to jobs within your qualifications and training.